-- Determine the amount you will need.
+- Determine the amount of emergency water you will need.
 Our recommended emergency water supply per person is one gallon per person per day.

 - Choose a length of time that you would like to prepare for.
 We suggest storing enough water for at least three days.
 Storing enough for two weeks is optimal.